pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain5.md

 So, I think it gives you an idea of how much you really understood about the lecture and where you probably had some kind of what.
 Some kind of knowledge gets.
 Yeah.
-The final exam will have similar questions sometimes.
+**The final exam will have similar questions sometimes.**
 Yeah.
-I mean, I will not ask you about the Bitcoin price.
+I mean, I will **not** ask you about the **Bitcoin price**.
 This is just to make some difference.
 Just to give some, some random factor to it.
 But the.
-So, I think when you, when you look at the slides and when you work through the exam, you see some kind of questions like the question about the properties of the hash function, what can you do with a market tree.
+So, I think when you, when you **look at the slides** and when you work through the exam, you see **some kind of questions like the question about the properties of the hash function**, **what can you do with a Merkle tree**, etc.
-I will not ask why blockchain is called blockchain.
+I will **not** ask **why blockchain is called blockchain**.
-These are questions that we probably asked sometimes in our exam.
-Now, just to get the ball rolling.
+These are questions that we probably ask sometimes in an oral exam, just to get the ball rolling, to warm up.
-I think there will be so many people participating in the final exam that it will be working.
+I think there will be so many people participating in the final exam that it will be written.
-And then there's questions like also the questions other ones here with the.
-And then there's also questions about public private things like that, where should what kind of new schedule.
-Also the total, there's a wallet question, what we actually started a wallet.
+And then there's questions like... also good questions are the ones here with the... the last one is **about public private**, things like that, where should... **what kind of use case should be applied for what**, **what are verifiable credentials**, also the wallet question, **what we actually store in the wallet**.
-These are some of the questions that you also find in the final exam.
+These are typical questions that you also find in the final exam.
-We can do a similar one at the, at the end of the lecture.
+We can do a similar one at the, at the end of the lecture, so that you see whether you really know it or not.

-Yeah.
-Whether you really know it or not.
+## org

 Okay.
 Any questions?
 Yes, yes.